sagemath/trac_to_gh/Issue 3685.md

 # Issue 3685: make damned sure that "import sage.all" doesn't import ipython

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3685

 Original creator: was